I dreamt of a crystal vase, 14 inches tall, heavy and thick.

 The light danced upon the beautiful scrolling lines etched in the thick glass.
 A woman approached me asking, “Had I seen her favorite crystal vase?”
 I went to get it for her but someone had moved it.
 I knew this woman possessed a large glassware collection of various sizes and kinds; some clear glass, some colored, others white.
 All of her vases were of various shapes, too.

 Crystal vases represent our lives as Christians.

 Exuding a timeless quality, these crystalline Christians are seemingly ageless, while paradoxically aging gracefully.
 Their inner self remains eternally young.
 You catch a glimpse of their spirit in the glint of their bright, clear eyes.
-Their eyes are indeed the window of their soul, shining bright with the Light of the One glistening within them.
+Their eyes are indeed the window of their soul, shining bright with the light of the One glistening within.

 Let me be clear, gentle reader: I have not achieved this status, by any means.